 Goodbye 2025 and good riddance!

-Looking outside the window this morning on this last day of the year, December 31, 2025, I see the grass is still green, with some begiuning to take on a yellowish tinge.
-Our temperature here has barely dipped below freezing and no snow has fallen yet, as has happened farther north.
-So is it really winter here?
+Looking outside the window this morning on this last day of the year, December 31, 2025, I see that the grass is still green, with some begiuning to take on a yellowish tinge.
+Our temperature here has barely dipped below freezing and no snow has fallen yet, as happened farther north.
+So is winte rreally here?

 Now, at age 79, Donald Trump seems to keep falling asleep during meetings.
 Is he tired of being president?
 Is he tired of life?

-It's really better for Trump to just stay alseep.
-When he is awake, Trump's modus operandi increasingly seems to be mean and nasty, deliberately vindictive, to try to upset lots of other people, and just make life miserable for as many folks as he possibly can.
-He never wants to be known as Mr. Nice Guy.
-Maybe being cruel and getting away with it somehow is gratifying to his ego, making him feel really powerful?
+It's really better for Trump to stay asleep, as when he is awake, his modus operandi increasingly seems to be mean and nasty, deliberately vindictive, simply trying to upset lots of other people, and just make life miserable for as many folks as possible.
+He certainly never wants to be known as Mr. Nice Guy.
+Maybe being deliberately cruel and getting away with it somehow is gratifying to his ego, making him feel really pretty powerful and important.
 No wonder his approval rating among voters is now in seriously negative territorty.

-Donald Trump has complained loudly and often about not getting the Nobel Peace Prize, which he contends that he richly deserves.
-Trump is definitely a guy who must have missed some crucial caring during his early life, making him crave continuous praise and adulation.
+Trump is definitely a guy who must have missed some crucial caring during his early life, making him crave continuous praise and adulation as an adult.
 South Korea was wise to have offered him a golden crown, as per an earlier post.

 The Hill, President Trump claimed Tuesday that his “real” approval rating is at 64 percent, despite polls showing it is below 50 percent.